POLYCYSTIC OVARIAN SYNDROME SPECIALIST IN NEW YORK CITY

 - Weight gain

 - Skin tags

 - Anxiety and depression

-Due to the insulin resistance that accompanies PCOS disorder, many women with this condition might also develop other health problems such as Diabetes, obesity, high blood pressure and high cholesterol.
+Due to the insulin resistance that accompanies PCOS disorder, many women with this condition might also develop other health problems such as diabetes, obesity, high blood pressure, and high cholesterol.
 Our best specialists will help you to get rid of these symptoms and regain good health.

-We provide a wide variety of integrative and functional medicine treatment options to decrease the Polycystic Ovarian Syndrome symptoms and prevent complications of more serious diseases such as diabetes, heart disease, high blood pressure and high cholesterol.
+We provide a wide variety of integrative and functional medicine treatment options to decrease the Polycystic Ovarian Syndrome symptoms and prevent complications of more serious diseases such as diabetes, heart disease, high blood pressure, and high cholesterol.

 WHAT CAUSES POLYCYSTIC OVARIAN SYNDROME?

 The definite PCOS causes are still unknown.
-There are several contributing factors including genetic and heredity.
+There are several contributing factors including genetics and heredity.
 Statistics show that women with PCOS are more likely to have a family member-a sister or a mother diagnosed with the same disorder.

 HOW IS POLYCYSTIC OVARIAN SYNDROME DIAGNOSED?